paulos84/django-apps/locallibrary/readme.md

 This example project is based upon the Mozilla tutorial:  https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django.
 It has been adapted for Django2.0, using django.urls.path() and django.urls.re_path() instead of django.conf.urls.url()

+**Model Field Arguments and Metadata**
+help_text: Provides a text label for HTML forms (e.g. in the admin site), as described above.
+verbose_name: A human-readable name for the field used in field labels.
+choices: A group of choices for this field.
+If this is provided, the default corresponding form widget will be a select box with these choices instead of the standard text field.
+primary_key: If True, sets the current field as the primary key for the model (A primary key is a special database column designated to uniquely identify all the different table records).
+If no field is specified as the primary key then Django will automatically add a field for this purpose.

+ordering = ["title", "-pubdate"] the books would be sorted alphabetically by title, from A-Z, and then by publication date inside each title, from newest to oldest.
+"abstract" (a base class that you cannot create records for, and will instead be derived from to create other models).
+Another common attribute is verbose_name, a verbose name for the class in singular and plural form

 **Sessions Framework**

 The session framework allows e.g. hide warning messages that the user